skwzrd/systemdrip/README.md

 It will also generate a .html file for serving via HTTP.

-Here is a cron entry to run this every 10 minutes.
+Here is a cron entry to run this every 5 minutes.

-`*/10 * * * * python3 /path/to/systemdrip.py`
+`*/5 * * * * python3 /path/to/systemdrip.py > /path/to/cron.log 2>&1`

-Now to serve this data via HTTP, you can run `python3 server.py`.
+Now to serve this data via HTTP, you can run `python3 server.py` (below I include a sample unit file to run this).

 ![browser](resources/browser.png)